kobiso/kobiso.github.io/_posts/research/2018-02-20-research-hide-and-seek.md

   - Set the RGB value $$v$$ of a hidden pixel to be equal to the mean RGB vector of the images over the entire dataset.

 - **Why would this work?**
-  - Essentially, we are assuming that in expectation, the output of a patch will be equal to that of an average-valued patch.
+  - Essentially, the authors are assuming that in expectation, the output of a patch will be equal to that of an average-valued patch.
   - The outputs of both the second and third cases will be matched with the expected output during testing (i.e., of a fully-visible patch).

 - This process is related to the scaling procedure in *dropout*.
-  - Empirically, we find that setting the hidden pixel in this way is crucial for the network to behave similarly during training and testing.
+  - Empirically, the authors find that setting the hidden pixel in this way is crucial for the network to behave similarly during training and testing.

 ### Object Localization Network Architecture
 HaS approach of hiding patches is independent of the network architecture and can be used with any CNN designed for object localization.